How to Achieve Great Baking Results from Proper Mixing Techniques

 The Muffin Method

 The muffin method is a less technical method of mixing ingredients.
-You still need to make sure that your ingredients are at room temperature, but as long as you remember to use a very light hand when mixing the wet ingredients into the dry ingredients, you should have success with this method.
+You still need to ensure that your ingredients are at room temperature, but as long as you remember to use a very light hand when mixing the wet ingredients into the dry ingredients, you should succeed with this method.

-These tunnels are formed when air bubbles (created by chemical leaveners, in this case) rise up through a batter with lots of gluten in it.
+These tunnels are formed when air bubbles (created by chemical leaveners, in this case) rise through a batter with lots of gluten.
 Remember—flour + liquid + agitation=gluten.

 One other item to consider when using the muffin method is that there is no “pre-leavening,” if you will.
-By this, I mean that there are no small pockets formed with sugar and fat as in the creaming method.
+By this, I mean that no small pockets are formed with sugar and fat as in the creaming method.

 In the muffin method, the fat is generally introduced with the wet ingredients in a liquid state (either oil or melted butter).